alissacrane123/Module-2-Resources/week-5/d4-es6-modules/practice-es6-modules/README.md

 2. Create a `Shelter` class in the `shelter.js` file
    - props: `dogs` (array, set to empty array if no value passed in)
 	 - methods:
+	   - `registerListeners()`
+		   - should be called as soon as shelter is instantiated
+			 - should add an event listener to the `form` element with an id of "dog-form" that calls the `receiveDog` method when the form is submitted, passing along the event object
-	   - `receiveDog()`
+	   - `receiveDog(event)`
 		   - should grab the values from each input in the `form` element and use those values to instantiate a new instance of the `Dog` class
 			 - should add newly created dog object to `dogs` array
 			 - should clear each input value
-	   - `registerListeners()`
-		   - should be called as soon as shelter is instantiated
-			 - should add an event listener to the `form` element with an id of "dog-form" that calls the `receiveDog` method when the form is submitted